 One glaring problem with using Israel as a shield against accusations of antisemitism is that, well, some vocal antisemities really like Israel.
 Richard Spencer, the alt-right’s closest thing to an intellectual, sees the country as a perfect model for the white ethnostate he’d like to one day create.
 He’s referred to his philosophy—perhaps a bit trollishly—as white zionism, and as he once put it: “I would say, if I were to have a beer with [Prime Minister Benjamin] Netanyahu, I bet we would agree on everything.”

 Spencer doesn’t speak for many people, obviously.
-But much of the U.S. political support for Israel comes the from the much more influential evangelical movement, which can be worrisome for Jews in its own way.
+But a great deal of U.S. political support for Israel comes the from the much more influential evangelical movement, which can be worrisome for Jews in its own way.
 Many Christian Zionists seem to believe that Jewish control of the holy land is necessary to bring about the apocalypse and Christ’s return to earth.
 Not to put too fine a point on it, but most of us don’t exactly find comfort in being cast as extras in the schlock end-of-days action movie that’s probably playing inside Mike Pence’s head.
 Movement officials have toned down the eschatology, and now claim it simply recognizes that the Jews have a special biblical claim on Israel.
 As the website says: “There remains a national destiny over the Jewish people and her national homeland is her everlasting possession in fulfillment of God’s plans and purposes for her.”
 That too might be a bit discomforting for many American Jews; it suggests our destiny, after all, is in another country, not the one we call home now.
 It again casts us as the other.

 Some politicians who conflate support for Israel with support for Jews more broadly also have a dark habit of dividing us into two camps: The good Jews and the bad Jews, the real and the fake.
 The former support Israel, and are generally conservative.
 The latter criticize it and are generally more liberal, which seems to make them fair game for the sorts of antisemitic tropes Soros is subjected to.
 Again, Steve King may have offered the purest expression of this sentiment a few years back when he told Boston Herald Radio, “I don’t understand how Jews in America can be Democrats first and Jewish second.”
 To whatever extent that men like King feel emboldened to embrace white nationalist movements that imperil the Jewish community because they believe they’re on the side of the true Jews, well, it’s both a bit ironic and terrifying.